-The East Riding of Yorkshire Auxiliary Units were under the command of Captain Peter Hollis, the son of a local vicar show hailed from the Hull area.
+The East Riding of Yorkshire Auxiliary Units were under the command of Captain Peter Hollis, the son of a local vicar who hailed from the Hull area.
 Captain Hollis knew the East Riding and Yorkshire Wolds well making him a good choice for the role.

 Initially the East Riding's H.Q. was at Beningham Hall, Skirlaugh.
 This building was requisitioned by the military so they moved to Rise Hall, Rise.
 The Hall's Ice House was used as the area explosives store.
 The site at Rise was to the east of the county and towards the coast which was not ideal.
-Again the Hall was requisitioned by the military and so the I/O had to move H.Q. again.
+Again the Hall was requisitioned by the military and so the Intelligence Officer had to move H.Q. again.

 The final site for the Auxiliary Units H.Q. was at Middleton Hall near Driffield.
-It was ideally placed in the centre of the East Riding's patrols and easy to get to.
+It was ideally placed in the centre of the East Riding's Patrols and easy to get to.
 The stable block was converted into the H.Q.
-I/O Captain Peter Hollis left the Auxiliary Units to use his skills in irregular warfare with the East African Rifles based in Kenya.
+Captain Peter Hollis left the Auxiliary Units to use his skills in irregular warfare with the East African Rifles based in Kenya.

 He was succeeded by "Terry" Leigh-Lye, later a boxing commentator.
 Captain Leigh-Lye also used Middleton Hall stables as his H.Q. though it seems a good number of meetings were held in the Crown & Anchor public house in Middleton.